bodrick/awesome/README.md

 *   [vitest-dev/vitest](https://github.com/vitest-dev/vitest) - A Vite-native test framework.
 It's fast!
 *   [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 *   [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
 Everything runs inside the browser with no server support.
-*   [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open-source personal knowledge management software, written in typescript and golang.
+*   [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
 *   [fontsource/fontsource](https://github.com/fontsource/fontsource) - Self-host Open Source fonts in neatly bundled NPM packages.
 *   [odoo/owl](https://github.com/odoo/owl) - OWL: A web framework for structured, dynamic and maintainable applications
 *   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
 Built with 💜 by the Trigger.dev team.